 How to open and edit the hosts file on Mac computers?

-Every Mac computer stores a small, text based file called hosts, sometimes modifying this file might be necessary to solve connection problems, set your own web server, demand computer to block access to specific website in order to prevent opening malicious websites.
-There might be a lot of different reason why would you modify this particular file, however it is not something, that lives within your desktop folder.
-The most frequent method to make changes within your host file is using Terminal application, it works on all version of Mac operating system, however the path sometimes varies.
+All Mac computers store a small, text based file called 'hosts'.
+Modifying this file is sometimes necessary to solve connection problems, set your own web server, and instruct the system to block access to specific websites (thus to prevent opening malicious websites).
+There are many reasons why you might need modify this particular file, however, access to it is not generally via the desktop folder.
+The most common way to make changes to the host file is using the Terminal application.
+This works on all Mac operating system versions, although the path sometimes varies.

 Table of Contents:

 - What is the difference between DNS and hosts file?

 - Modify hosts file using Terminal

 - Video Showing how to modify hosts file on Mac

 What is the difference between DNS and hosts file?